akshaya-git/Con2RDS4AWSNE/README.md

 ### Source Database

-- Create a Source Database on an RDS database instance (such as MySQL) that will store relevant information of all the target databases to scan for sensitive data.
+- Create a Source Database in RDS (for this test we will use RDS MySQL) that will store relevant information of all the target databases to query for data.
 - Once the Source database is created, connect to the source database and create a table that will store relevant target database information as follows:

     ```